Benefits

 The benefits to employees:

-These are some of the reasons forward-thinking companies like Facebook, Cisco, Nestle and the NHS have purchased Podtime pods to look after their people, their talent, and their future.
+Above are some of the reasons forward-thinking companies like Facebook, Cisco, Nestle, and the NHS have purchased Podtime sleep pods to look after their people, their talent, and their future.
+We will be happy to assist with your installation as well.
+Contact us to learn more about our product and how we may help your company.
+Our sleeping pods are available all over the world.
+See also our white paper relating to the UK health care sector.

 ″